alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="shade_split_static" />
 </AsciiScene>

-By enhancing the contrast, we exaggerate the shape of the sampling vector.
-This gives us a character that less faithfully represents the underlying image, but improves readability by enhancing the separation between different colored regions.
+By enhancing the contrast of the sampling vector, we exaggerate its shape.
+This gives us a character that less faithfully represents the underlying image, but improves readability as a whole by enhancing the separation between different colored regions.

+Let's look at another example.
+Observe how the L-shape of the sampling vector below becomes more pronounced as the exponent increases, and how that affects the picked character:

+<InteractiveVector6D
+  vary="global_exponent"
+  showCharacterPick
+  samplingVector={[0.68, 0.31, 0.76, 0.31, 0.77, 0.78]}
+/>

+Works really nicely!
+I _love_ the transition from `& -> b -> L` as the L-shape of the vector becomes clearer.

 What's nice about applying exponents to normalized sampling vectors is that it barely affects vectors that are uniform in value.
 If all component values are similiar, applying an exponent has a minimal effect: